anhaidgroup/sparkly/doc/using-sparkly.md

 ### Tutorial and Examples

-Here's a tutorial written by Dev Ahluwalia in case you want a step-by-step guide of using Sparkly.
-REFER TO EXAMPLES HERE.
+Here's a tutorial written by Dev Ahluwalia in case you want a step-by-step guide of using Sparkly, and here are multiple Jupyter Notebooks showing [examples of running Sparkly[(https://github.com/anhaidgroup/sparkly/tree/docs-update/examples).